What is One Health?

 - Tufts Paws for People: a volunteer group that provides animal visitation to those in need.

 - Reading Assistance Dogs: reading aloud to dogs may improve children’s attitudes about reading.
+Learn more by watching this video.

 Tufts is addressing medical and environmental problems by fostering research by interdisciplinary One Health teams.